 Syngenta launched the Good Growth Plan to address the huge challenges of feeding a growing world population sustainably.
-One of the key commitments of the Plan is to help rescue more farmland.
-Our commitment is to promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.
+One of the key commitments of the Good Growth Plan is to strive for carbon neutral agriculture, while improving biodiversity and soil health.
+Specifically for soil health, our commitment is to promote and support in-field adoption of certain soil management and use practices that will sustain soil productivity and support crop productivity for a long time.